 Until several years ago, I hadn’t had much interest in making coil pots.
 I preferred the speed of the potters wheel.
 But after seeing the ceramic coil building methods of artists like Gail Kendall and Kari Radasch, I became more and more intrigued by the the potential of coil pots.

-In today’s post, Karen Terpstra shows us how to make a coil jar using flat coils rather than the more traditional snakelike coil.
-Making coil pottery with this method has several advantages, including saving time! – Jennifer Harnetty, editor.
+In this post, Karen Terpstra shows us how to make a jar using flat coils rather than the more traditional snakelike coil.
+Making coil pottery with this method has several advantages, including saving time! – Jennifer Poellot Harnetty, editor.

 Making large jars with flat coils has been done for centuries in many parts of Asia and Southeast Asia.
 Master potters in Korea made thousands of flat-coiled storage jars—primarily used for kimchi, the national dish of Korea comprised of pickled vegetables seasoned with garlic, red pepper and ginger.
 Once the basic method is learned, anyone can make large jars (or any size functional or sculptural object) with a flat coil method.
 I started learning with small jars and teapots, but now I make large jars that defy gravity and would normally collapse if wheel thrown.
 I also make many sculptural forms—horse heads, large full-body horses, torsos and columns—using this method.